 I arrived at the museum and gave the lovely woman who runs the place copies of my novel to replace the dozen or so I left her two years earlier.
 She told me that she’d kept one novel out as a display and told people how they could order the book online.
 Fortunately, now she’s decided to order copies directly from the distributor when she runs out of the ten copies I gave her.
 Anyway, she told me that about a month ago, she sold the last copy to a woman who absolutely insisted that she had to have it.
 The woman didn’t care that the book had been well thumbed and was only a display copy.
 For some reason, the title and description resonated with her and she bought it.
 I was pleased to hear it and then thought no more about the story over the course of the day spent wandering blissfully around San Gimignano, snapping pictures and dreaming.

-Much later in the afternoon after a few hours back at our lovely hotel to write, Gregg and I returned to San Gimignano for another stroll and dinner.
+Much later in the afternoon after a few hours back at the lovely Hotel Pescille to write, Gregg and I returned to San Gimignano for another stroll and dinner.
 I decided to drop into the museum to say one last hello and good-bye since we were leaving the next morning for Florence.
 On my way across the Piazza di Duomo, about 100 metres from the museum, I get a text – are you in San Gimignano?
 Can you come sign a book?
 Well, what a coincidence.
 We hurried to the museum to find the very woman who a week before had bought the very last copy of the novel.
 She was an English ex-pat living not far away on a horse farm.
 Apparently she’d just decided that morning that she had to go to San Gimignano to get another copy of the novel.
 Why she wanted another one was a mystery since she’d already read the book, but there it was.
 She arrived to find out that the author (moi!) had just dropped off a supply of books that morning and was quite possibly close by to sign a new copy.
 The hugs and squeals when I arrived at the museum can only be imagined.
 The woman was so very kind in her praise–as my granny used to say, I was in danger of getting such a swelled head that I’d have to walk through doors sideways.
-Here’s a picture of us together.

 I’m not sure that I can top my day in San Gimignano complete with fan encounter, so I’ll stop now.
 Our journey included many more wonderful moments–museum visits and concerts; art viewings and cultural overloads; many meetings with artists, writers, and curators; hours of long car rides listening to jazz and talking about life while enjoying the passing vistas of fields and mountains and incredible skies; weeks of lovely dinners and talks and time together; and most importantly, time to reflect and be inspired.
 I feel revved up now for many months of solitary work in my tiny cedar-logged office where I can commune at will with my imaginary friends, casting back over the sponge of memories to squeeze out new scenes and insights and plot points.